building

 Research Framing

-Given the complexity of construction finance workflows, the discovery phase focused on understanding real-world processes rather than prematurely exploring UI solutions.
-The primary goal was to identify systemic breakdowns across roles, handoffs, and compliance requirements that could impact the MVP’s success.
+Given the complexity of construction finance, discovery focused on understanding real-world processes before touching UI.
+The goal was to map systemic breakdowns across roles, handoffs, and compliance requirements — not to optimize isolated interactions.

 Key Insights